livz/livz.github.io/_tips/HFS-file-compression.md

 ## Overview

 * A strong feature of HFS+ is that it implements __*transparent file compression*__.
-All MacOS utilities silently perform decompression on the fly.
+All macOS utilities silently perform decompression on the fly.
 * Compressed data is placed in the _resource fork_.
 * Compressed files have an additional extended attribute, _**com.apple.decmpfs**_.